-1 For charging use.
+Note 1 - For charging use.

-2 For discrimination of priority call/ordinary call.
+- Note 2 For discrimination of priority call/ordinary call.

-These indicators are used to identify:
+- Note 3 These indicators are used to identify:

-a) international incoming call,
+- 1) international incoming call,

-b) available end-to-end signalling system,
+- 2) available end-to-end signalling system,

-c) charged call/noncharged call.
+- 3) charged call/noncharged call.

-4 When a satellite circuit is employed for an interworking call at the interworking point, this information is processed at the IWF.
+Note 4 - When a satellite circuit is employed for an interworking call at the interworking point, this information is processed at the IWF.
 If a satellite circuit is not employed for a call, this information is transferred through the IWF transparently.

-5 There may be cases where the terminal compatibility information is processed (see 5.4).
+Note 5 - There may be cases where the terminal compatibility information is processed (see § 5.4).

-6 This information is used only when access charging is necessary.
+Note 6 - This information is used only when access charging is necessary.

-7 All ISDNs do not necessarily provide identical services (or connection types).
-When a change of services occurs at the IWF, the network should send the indication for change of services and may solicit acceptance of change of services to a calling user in certain cases (see 5.3.1).
+Note 7 - All ISDNs do not necessarily provide identical services (or connection types).
+When a change of services occurs at the IWF, the network should send the indication for change of services and may solicit acceptance of change of services to a calling user in certain cases (see § 5.3.1 of this Recommendation).

-8 The information in this category is transferred through the IWF transparently.
+Note 8 - The information in this category is transferred through the IWF transparently.